 Anyway, Jehovah’s Witnesses, for example, do not allow for blood transfusions.
 When one of their children comes to the hospital needing a transfusion, the state assumes temporary guardianship if the parents refuse to allow for proper treatment.
 The child receives a transfusion and lives.
 We have no problem with restricting the religious liberties of Jehovah’s Witnesses in this respect.
 Russia just takes our approach a bit further.
 The difference between us is one of degree and not kind.
 In fact Russia stated that the blood-transfusion issue particularly bothered them.
 Russia may not even have the guardianship laws we do in the U.S., making the possibility of children dying in their hospitals potentially a genuine reality.

 The point being, every society has to draw a line somewhere.
-Every society must distinguish between order and chaos.
+Every society must distinguish between order, chaos and the acceptable margin.
 Civilization could not exist otherwise.
 Maybe Russia has erred in judgment.
 But all must acknowledge that freedom has limits, and maybe those limits should have different boundaries in different places depending on the culture and context.
 As Peter Augustine Lawler noted, many of those who champion a homogenous amorality concerning religion get quite judgmental regarding “obesity, smoking, alcohol, and seatbelts.”